 A Survival Guide for Parenting During the Coronavirus

 Like many families across the country, you wouldn’t be alone if you’ve faced huge changes—and challenges—since the COVID-19 pandemic unfolded earlier this year.
-From caring for your toddler full-time to homeschooling your older children, parenting during the COVID-19 pandemic is unlike anything most parents have endured before.
-While it may require extra patience and flexibility, we share some parenting tips in this article that can help you and your family members make it through your quarantine time together.
-Using these parenting tips can help you come out of this pandemic stronger.
+From caring for your toddler full-time to homeschooling your older children, parenting during the coronavirus is unlike anything most parents have endured before.
+While it may require extra patience and flexibility, we share some tips in this article that can help you and your family members make it through your quarantine time together.

-Seven coronavirus pandemic parenting tips to keep your family sane
+Seven pandemic parenting tips to keep your family sane

 1. Create a routine to keep everyone focused